launchquickly/terraform/docs/README.md

 ```
 terraform init
 ```
+*terraform init* cannot automatically download Community providers and these need to be manually installed into the user plugins directory located at ~/.terraform.d/plugins.

 ## [Resources](https://www.terraform.io/docs/configuration/resources.html)

 Defines a piece of infrastructure, whether physical, such as an EC2 instance, or logical, such as a Heroku app.
 ```
 resource "aws_instance" "web" {